Improving Workflow Integration with xPath: Design and Evaluation of a Human-AI Diagnosis System in Pathology: Design of xPath

 \subsection{Explanation by Hierarchically Traceable Evidence for Each Criterion}

-Another finding from the formative study is that, besides a global explanation of the overall grading, pathologists also would like to see evidence that justifies AI’s grading, \eg how AI processes the image of a local patch (for local explainability).
-Hence, we designed \xp~ to provide such explanations by top-down, hierarchically traceable evidence.
-Further, such a workflow mimics a scenario that we found in the formative study: pathologists reviewing/overseeing trainees' work.
-By replacing trainees with AI's findings, we emulated the relationship between the pathologists and trainees to pathologist-AI collaboration, thus making AI more integral to pathologists' current practices.
+Another finding from the formative study is that, besides a global explanation of the overall grading, pathologists also would like to see evidence that justifies AI's grading, \eg how AI processes the image of a local patch (for local explainability).
+Hence, we designed \xp~ to provide such explanations by hierarchically traceable evidence: \xp~enables pathologist users to examine and justify the evidence with a top-down human-AI collaboration workflow.
+Specifically, at the \textbf{top level}, pathologists can first see the suggested diagnosis recommended by \xp~(Figure \ref{fig:work_path}a).
+Then, they can continue to dive down and examine a list of AI-computed criteria (Figure \ref{fig:work_path}b).
+Each criterion can be boiled down to a list of \textbf{mid-level} samples (Figure \ref{fig:work_path}c).
+For the most important criterion --- mitosis, \xp~demonstrates a series of explanations in each sample, including AI's output probability (Figure \ref{fig:evidence}a), AI's confidence level (Figure \ref{fig:evidence}b), and a saliency map (Figure \ref{fig:evidence}c) that highlights the spatial support for the mitosis class in the reference image\footnote{Please refer to the supplementary material for the implementation of calculating the confidence level and the saliency map.}, allowing pathologists to check AI's validity on each sample quickly.
+Further, at the \textbf{low-level}, \xp~ supports registering each sample into the whole slide image (WSI) to enable pathologists to examine with higher magnification and search nearby for more contextual information (Figure \ref{fig:work_path}d,e).

-As shown in Figure \ref{fig:work_path}, \xp~ presents a hierarchical trace of evidence for each criterion with positive findings, which allows a pathologist to see a list of {mid-level} samples (Figure \ref{fig:work_path}c) that lead to a computed criterion (Figure \ref{fig:work_path}b).
-For the most important criterion --- mitosis, \xp~demonstrates a series of explanations in each mid-level sample, including AI's output probability (Figure \ref{fig:evidence}a), AI's confidence level (Figure \ref{fig:evidence}b), and a saliency map (Figure \ref{fig:evidence}c) that highlights the spatial support for the mitosis class in the reference image\footnote{Please refer to the supplementary material for the implementation of calculating the confidence level and the saliency map.}, allowing pathologists to check AI's validity on each sample quickly.
-Further, at the {low-level}, \xp~ supports registering each sample of the {mid-level} evidence into the whole slide image (WSI) to enable pathologists to examine in even higher magnification and search nearby for more contextual information (Figure \ref{fig:work_path}d,e).
-With the provided {mid-} and {low-level} information, a pathologist can approve/decline/declare-uncertain a sample for a criterion with one click (Figure \ref{fig:work_path}f), or return to the top-level and directly override AI's results on each criterion (Figure \ref{fig:work_path}g).
+With the provided \textbf{mid-} and \textbf{low-level} information, a pathologist can approve/decline/declare-uncertain a sample for a criterion with one click (Figure \ref{fig:work_path}f), or directly override AI's results on each criterion (Figure \ref{fig:work_path}g).
 Correspondingly, the overall suggested grading (Figure \ref{fig:work_path}a) is updated dynamically upon the user's input.
+Such a diagnosis-contesting workflow allows pathologists to challenge AI's suggested diagnosis by seeing AI's reasoning line and evidence, which increases the ``contestability'' as described in previous HCI research in healthcare \cite{hirsch2017design}.